-Sleeping With Sirens is an American post-hardcore band formed in Florida in 2009, best known for frontman Kellin Quinn’s strikingly high, melodic voice and for becoming one of the defining acts of the 2010s post-hardcore wave alongside peers like Pierce the Veil and Of Mice & Men.
+Sleeping With Sirens is an American post-hardcore band that formed in Florida in 2009, known for frontman Kellin Quinn’s unusually high, melodic voice and for becoming one of the defining acts of the 2010s post-hardcore wave.
+They built that reputation touring alongside peers like Pierce the Veil and Of Mice & Men.

-When Sleeping With Sirens broke through, the first thing most people noticed was the voice.
-Kellin Quinn’s soaring vocal range set the band apart in a crowded scene and helped push melodic post-hardcore toward the mainstream.
-This guide covers the band’s rise and the wider wave they rode.
-That scene sits next to the pop-punk world mapped in our pop-punk bands guide.
+When the band broke through, most people noticed the voice first.
+Kellin Quinn’s range set him apart in a scene full of screamed vocals, and it helped push melodic post-hardcore closer to the mainstream.
+This guide traces that rise and the wave around it.
+That same scene sits next to the pop-punk world mapped in our pop-punk bands guide.

 The Sound and the Voice

-Sleeping With Sirens play melodic post-hardcore, a style that swings between heavy, screamed sections and soaring clean choruses.
-Kellin Quinn’s unusually high tenor became the band’s signature, often mistaken for a female vocalist by first-time listeners.
-To understand exactly where this style sits, our explainer on post-hardcore vs screamo vs metalcore breaks down the family of genres.
+Sleeping With Sirens play melodic post-hardcore: heavy, screamed verses that open into soaring clean choruses.
+Quinn’s tenor sits high enough that new listeners sometimes mistake him for a woman on first listen, and that quirk became part of the band’s identity rather than a footnote.
+To see exactly where this style sits among its neighbors, our explainer on post-hardcore vs screamo vs metalcore breaks down the family of genres.

 Formation and Breakthrough

-The band formed in 2009 and released its debut, With Ears to See and Eyes to Hear, in 2010.
-The follow-up, Let’s Cheers to This (2011), pushed them into the scene’s upper tier, and the acoustic EP If You Were a Movie, This Would Be Your Soundtrack (2012) showed off their melodic side.
-Their third album, Feel (2013), debuted at No. 3 on the Billboard 200, a major milestone for a post-hardcore act and proof the wave had real commercial muscle.
+The band formed in 2009 and put out its debut, With Ears to See and Eyes to Hear, the following year.
+Let’s Cheers to This (2011) pushed them into the scene’s upper tier, and the acoustic EP If You Were a Movie, This Would Be Your Soundtrack (2012) showed a softer side of the band.
+Then came Feel (2013).
+It debuted at No. 3 on the Billboard 200, a rare feat for a post-hardcore act and proof the wave carried real commercial weight.

 The Post-Hardcore Wave

-Sleeping With Sirens did not rise alone.
-The early 2010s produced a wave of melodic post-hardcore bands who toured together and shared fans, including Pierce the Veil, Of Mice & Men and the genre’s elder statesmen.
-Many of these bands grew out of the same underground that produced acts like blessthefall, whose return we covered when they shared the stream of “See You on the Outside”.
-The whole movement was tied together by relentless touring, especially on the festival explored in our history of Warped Tour.
+Sleeping With Sirens did not do this alone.
+The early 2010s produced a run of melodic post-hardcore bands who toured together and traded fans, among them Pierce the Veil, Of Mice & Men and a handful of the genre’s elder statesmen.
+Several grew out of the same underground scene that produced blessthefall, whose return we covered when the band shared the stream of “See You on the Outside”.
+What tied the whole movement together was relentless touring, especially on the circuit explored in our history of Warped Tour.

-Many of these acts are still active in 2026, part of the broader story we tell in our feature on scene bands and where they are now.
+Many of these acts are still touring in 2026, part of the larger story we tell in our feature on scene bands and where they are now.
+Fans who followed that post-hardcore wave often end up working through emo’s back catalog too, which we round up in our best emo albums guide.

 Frequently Asked Questions